kingparra/hpfp/01_-_all_you_need_is_lambda/questions.rst

   A function is a way to express the idea of *change*.

   A function doesn't express change, it only relates an input to an output.
+The relationship doesn't change.

   "A [function is a] mathematical object that sets up an input-output relationship."